How to Inspect Your Fencing and Gates: Top Tips

 In terms of steel and aluminium, or other types of fencing, you can apply a protective layer of wax in order to ward off rusting.
 Tarp covers can also protect your fencing from rain, however, this may not be feasible to maintain during long, wet winters.
 Painting iron fencing can protect the iron from air oxidation, thus reducing the likelihood of rusting as well as enhancing the way that the fence looks.

 Also remember that the hardware used for your gate must also be protected from rust, as this can seriously damage your gate and make functionality limited and difficult.
 It may be wise to double check all your gate hardware, such as screws, latches, hinges and nails: You may find that these are plagued by rust or are disintegrating due to wear and tear.
 Replacing them all before winter will ensure that your gate will not suffer any problems from the cold and rain.

 Winter is a reality for all and it can cause huge problems for homeowners.
 This is why it is wise to take the time to assess your current fencing and gate structures.
 They may simply need a tweak here and there, or you may find that they need to be replaced completely.
 For the safety of your loved ones, it is of vital importance that this aspect of your home is in order and able to endure the coming winter.

-There are a variety of options available for replacement materials, from steel and metal aluminium, to smartwood.
-Gate hardware is easy to come by and the installation process is simple: so, take the time to assess what needs fixing or replacing, and if you feel as though your fencing requires repair or replacement then don’t hesitate to get in touch with our helpful sales team.
+There are a variety of options available for replacement materials, from steel, to aluminium, to smartwood.
+Fence and gate hardware is easy to come by and the installation process is simple: so, take the time to assess what needs fixing or replacing, and if you feel as though your fencing requires repair or replacement then don’t hesitate to get in touch with our helpful sales team.